whatevercamps/nlf-predictor/README.md

 The usear can create templates and add players to them.
 Also view an overall punctuation for the template.

+# Technologies

+The application runs an Express Server listening on port 5000.
+The data is on a mongodb data basea and the front-end is manipulated with EJS views.

+* HTML, CSS, Javascript, MongoDB, Express Js, EJS

 # Install

  ```